 Can Acupuncture Help Chronic Fatigue Syndrome?

 Traditional Chinese Medicine (TCM) has been used in China for thousands of years and is becoming increasingly popular in the ‘Western World’.
 It is based on balancing your life energies aka “Qi” (pronounced ‘Chee’).
 When the Qi in your body is disrupted, it is thought to cause disruptions and illness.
-TCM focuses on identifying and correcting the underlying cause of the disease along with treating the symptoms.
+TCM focuses on addressing these disruptions to Qi.

 Therefore, acupuncture and chronic fatigue go hand in hand, balancing the Qi through Yin and Yang, helping to relieve associated symptoms.
-It is also effective at alleviating joint/muscle pain, fatigue and sleep disturbances.
+It also can assist with alleviating joint/muscle pain, fatigue and sleep disturbances.